 Juveniles Tried as Adults for Sex Crimes in California

-Under What Circumstances Are Juveniles Tried As Adults For Sexual Offenses In California
+When Are Juveniles Tried As Adults For Sexual Offenses In California?

 A child under the age of 14 cannot be prosecuted in California as an adult.
 However, children as young as 14 may be tried in California in adult criminal court through any one of the following mechanisms: